What are allergies?

 My dog only itches in the spring and I have been told she has a seasonal allergy.
 What does this mean?

 Seasonal allergy and atopy are terms used to describe the same type of allergic skin disease.
 The majority of dogs with atopy experience itching during certain seasons, when flowers or trees are blooming and producing pollens.
 Other affected dogs will have problems year-round, which means that the allergen is constantly present or that the dog has developed multiple allergies.
 A common cause of non-seasonal atopy is the house dust mite.

 My dog has a grass allergy.
 Does that mean he should not walk on grass?

 No. So-called grass allergies are more correctly termed grass pollen allergies.
 Pollens are airborne.
 Closely cut grass with no seeding heads will cause fewer problems for your dog, but there is little you can do to prevent your pet from being exposed to grass pollens.

-Are there any other conditions connected with atopy that I should know about?
+Are there any other conditions connected with atopy?

-When my dog's allergies are bad, she seems to have a terrible smell.
+When my dog's allergies flare up, she seems to have a terrible smell.
 What causes this?

 When allergies occur, the skin produces more sebum, which is an oily material that causes a musty odor.
 Once the itching and scratching are controlled, the odor and seborrhea should clear up.
 A skin or ear infection may also cause skin odor.
 Bacteria, fungi, and yeasts are all opportunists that can cause a secondary infection in dogs with underlying atopic dermatitis.
 The secondary infection may require specific antimicrobial treatment in addition to the allergy treatment.